French Open 2019: Watch Roland-Garros FREE on TV and live stream

 Sport on TV in 2019 calendar: How to watch the biggest events LIVE

-The veteran superstar will feature at the French Open for the first time since 2015.
+The veteran superstar is starring at the French Open for the first time since 2015.

 Novak Djokovic is also in the mix, though Nadal remains the firm favourite to triumph.